boisgera/leap/Don't panic!.md

   - If you know that the code path that leads to a `panic!` cannot happen, you may be able to prove it (with Lean) and avoid completely the use of unsafe code.

-    For a very simple example: in the following code, Lean has been able to deduce that `0`, `1` and `2` are valid indices for the constant list `[1, 2, 3]`, therefore the safe access `xs[]` can be used instead of the unsafe variant `xs[]!`.
+A simple example: in the following code, Lean is able to deduce that `0`, `1` and `2` are valid indices for the constant list `[1, 2, 3]`, therefore the safe access `xs[]` can be used instead of the unsafe variant `xs[]!`.